philipptrenz/photo-booth/README.md

 ## Configure it

+There are a few settings and options that you should take a look at.

+### The `config.json`

 The project includes a config.json file.
 There you can set several parameters, e.g. to start in fullscreen or not or if you want to keep your taken photos on your camera.

 It looks like this: